Ruline Steininger, Clinton supporter, dies at 103

 "I've got a big job ahead of me ...
 I've got to live," she said at the time.
 "After that, OK, I can die if I want to, but I'm going to live until she's elected."

 Steininger died Tuesday night, three months after her dream was dashed.
 She was 103.
-Her daughter, Karen Steininger, confirmed Ruline's death to CNN on Thursday.
+Her daughter-in-law, Karen Steininger, confirmed Ruline's death to CNN on Thursday.

 "She had a long and productive life and did much to inspire many women, young and old," she said in an email.
 "One of my favorite things that she said, as my husband was telling her about the Women's March here in Des Moines, was to please send Hillary a note after her death and to let her know that she'll still be fighting.
 An activist even after she's gone."